Shravana Kumara: Legacy

-Local tradition holds that the place where Shravana died was named 'Sarvan' in Unnao district of Uttar Pradesh in India, and the spot where Dasharatha shot his arrow came to be known as 'Sarwara' and the place where Shravana's parents died is called 'Samadha.
-An old and dilapidated memorial for Shravana on the banks of the lake is now withering away.
+Local tradition holds that the place where Shravana died was named 'Sarvan' in Unnao district of Uttar Pradesh in India, and the spot where Dasharatha shot his arrow came to be known as 'Sarwara' and the place where Shravana's parents died is called 'Samadha An old and dilapidated memorial for Shravana on the banks of the lake is now withering away.

+While local tradition holds that the place where Shravana died was named 'Sarvan' in Unnao district of Uttar Pradesh, another significant tradition places the event around the Darvan Lake in Ambedkar Nagar district, approximately 80 kilometers from Ayodhya.
+Nearby villages like Serva and Savana are believed to be the spots associated with the story.
+This region also has a notable site called 'Shravan Dhaam', which is being developed to commemorate the legend.
+Unlike the Unnao location which lacks a significant body of water, the presence of the Darvan Lake aligns with the classical narrative where Shravana went to fetch water for his blind parents.

 Shrine

 Mukhed in Nanded district of Maharashtra has a samadhi dedicated to Shravana.